 I started writing this at the end of March right after two trips in a row.
 I’ve since done another type of packing, moved, and now I’m finally catching up, so forgive some out of date thoughts.

-I’ve basically travelled non stop for the last two weeks, home only for last weekend.
+I’ve basically traveled non stop for the last two weeks, home only for last weekend.
 Back to back travel of fairly similar lengths makes it easy to compare, experiment, and plan a bit better.

 On some level everyone has the same process for packing: